-considered that part of the relative water level rise documented by the dataset is due to tectonic and sedimentary loading 580 subsidence.
-Therefore, optionally, depending on application (see above), the effect of this background term is removed by applying a vertical correction.
-As input to this correction, a map product specifying a background rate was used, following the approach of Cohen et al. (2022: their Sect.
-3.3 Vertical Land Motion) in their Last Interglacial sea-level database.
-This map considers estimates of long-term mean subsidence rates calculated over the 1.8 Myr, derived from onshore and offshore
+Because the coastal plain of the Netherlands overlies the long-term sinking North Sea sedimentary basin, it should be considered that part of the relative water level rise documented by the dataset is due to tectonic and sedimentary loading subsidence.
+Therefore, optionally, depending on application, (see above) the effect of this background term is removed by applying a vertical correction.
+As input to this correction, a map product specifying a background rate was used, as done in Cohen et al. (2021: their Vertical Land Motion) for a Last Interglacial sea-level database, with values similar to those in use for the region since Kooi et al. (1998).
+For each sample location, values were read and multiplied with the age of the sample, and uncertainty on age plus rate propagated accordingly.
+The HOLSEA data workbook stores this under "Tectonic correction (m)" (Field 66) and "Tectonic correction uncertainty (m)" (Field 67).